emissary-ingress/emissary/reference/core/tls.md

   # v1.2, or v1.3.
 It defaults to v1.3.
   # max_tls_version: v1.3

-  # Tells Ambassador to load TLS certificates from a file in it's container.
+  # Tells Ambassador to load TLS certificates from a file in its container.
   # type: string
   #
   # cert_chain_file: None